zmjack/Dawnx/~Docs/DevNote/SqlGenerator.md

   ```

 - **WhereBetween**
-  Queries records which is start at a time and end at another time.
+  Queries records which is start at a specified time and end at another time.

   Note: Support type **Nullable\<DateTime\>**: If member expression's result is null, then the main expression's result is false.
 Here is the simple: